fantasmoio/Fantasmo-Android-SDK/README.md

     }
 }
 ```
-### Providing a `sessionId`
+### Providing `sessionId` and `sessionTags`

 The `sessionId` parameter allows you to associate localization results with your own session identifier.
 Typically this would be a UUID string, but it can also follow your own format.
 For example, a scooter parking session might take multiple localization attempts.
 For analytics and billing purposes, this identifier allows you to link multiple attempts with a single parking session.
+This string is currently limited to 64 characters.

+Similar to `sessionId`, you may also provide a list of `sessionTags`.
+This optional parameter can be used to label and group parking sessions that have something in common.
+For example sessions that take place in the same city might have the city name as a tag.
+These are used for analytics purposes only and will be included in your usage reports.
+Each tag must be a string and there is currently no limit to the number of tags a session can have.

 ### Initialization